xsintill/vscode-angular1-component-generator/README.md

 # Angular 1 File Generation Extension for VS Code

 ## Description
-Extension lets you create the following angular files:
+Extension lets you create the following angular files or patterns:
 - `Components`
+- `Config routes`
+- `Controller Tests`
+- `Dialog Controllers`
 - `Directives`
+- `Filters`
+- `Providers`
 - `Services`
 - `Tests`
-- `Config routes`
+- `MVP Patterns`
+- `MVP Patterns with CRUD`

+"New Component", "New Config Route", "New Controller Test", "New Dialog Controller", "New Directive", "New Filter", "New Provider", "New Service", "New test", "New MVP Pattern" or "New MVP Pattern with CRUD"

 Command "New component" creates the following files:
 - [path]/[component name]/`component-name.component.ts`